To content

 Call 2022

 • Department of Mechanical Engineering (Univ.-Prof. Dr. habil.
-Michael Henke): PERSIST: "Experienced Purchasers Education Research Transfer for Industry 4.0 Skills Expertise" (Participating Countries: DE,FI,NL,SK)
+Michael Henke): EXPERTISE: "Experienced Purchasers Education Research Transfer for Industry 4.0 Skills Expertise" (participating countries: DE,FI,NL,SK)

 Call 2021